sbsanjaybharti/stripe-bundle/README.md

 ```
    $stripe = new crs_stripe();
 ```
-1. For making the payment: It will create an account in Stripe of this user also it will process the payment
+1. For making the payment directly :
 ````
  $stripe->setCardNumber(<Your card Number>);
         $stripe->setName('<Card holder name>);